manics/github-batch-updater/README.md

 Script to help make basic additions to multiple GitHub repositories.

-Currently this just adds a single file and opens a pull request against the default branch.
+Currently this just adds or removes files, and opens a pull request against the default branch.

 ## Installation